GSA/aws-account-broker/README.md

     cf create-service aws-account devsecops gsa-devsecops-test<#>
     ```

-1. Check the status of the service
+1. Check the status of the service.
+Once the account is created, this will give you the account number.

     ```sh
-    cf services gsa-devsecops-test<#>
+    cf service gsa-devsecops-test<#>
     ```